awwad/depresolve/README.md

 # pypi-depresolve
 ##PyPI package dependency resolution project

-**The purpose of this project is to investigate the problem of package dependency conflict resolution for the Python Package Index (PyPI) and for pip.
-This tool - scrape_deps_and_detect_conflicts - is means to do that.**
+**The purpose of this project is to investigate the problem of package dependency conflict resolution for the Python Package Index (PyPI) and for pip.**

+**The first tool here - scrape_deps_and_detect_conflicts - is a means to do that.**

+**The resolver package is a later addition NOT YET DOCUMENTED HERE (TODO) that provides package dependency conflict resolution and assessments of resolvability, also primarily for experimental purposes.**

 **While there are MULTIPLE MODES OF EXECUTION, the tool's most useful function on its own is that (by default) it answers this question:**